Learning the dynamics of a one-dimensional plasma model with graph neural networks: Recovering known kinetic plasma processes

+The Landau damping rates are shown in \fref{fig:landau_damping_w_im}, and the corresponding angular frequency (the real part of $\omega$) in~\fref{fig:landau_damping_w_real}.
+The average values obtained by the GNS are in good agreement with the theory, and both the damping rate and angular frequency are (as expected) independent of the initial mode amplitude.
+The higher variations observed for larger values of $k\lambda_D$ are due to having less periods for the estimation of $\omega$ since these correspond to strongly damped modes (for $k\lambda_D > 0.6$ the phase velocity $v_{ph} \leq 2.6~v_{th}$, already in the plasma bulk).

-\subsection{Two-stream Instability}
+\subsection{Two-stream instability}

 As a final example, we show the two-stream instability in the cold beam regime~\cite{chen1984introduction, dawson1962some}.
-For this scenario, two counter-propagating beams with velocities $\pm v_0$ and no energy spread excite a wave that grows exponentially until all particles are trapped inside the electric field, at which point the instability saturates.
+For this scenario, two counter-propagating beams with velocities $\pm v_0$ and no energy spread excite an electrostatic plasma wave that grows exponentially until a significant fraction of particles are trapped inside the electric field, at which point the instability saturates.